Motorhome Maintenance Checklist

 3. Damp- check for any signs of damp, mould or any unusual musty aromas that can usually indicate damp.
 Ensure that you open up all windows, doors and sky lights and completely air your vehicle.

-4. Gas System- Always be conscious to check LPG appliances for any insects that may have breached the system over winter because this can lead to problems.
+4. Gas System- Always be conscious to get your LPG appliances checked annually by a professional.
+They can check the safety and the operation of your gas system and can ensure that nothing has breached the system over the winter which could lead to problems.

 5. Water System- Flush out the entire water system thoroughly before use and make sure internal tanks are cleaned with a steriliser.